firebase/firebase-js-sdk/docs-devsite/auth.md

 Fails with an error if the email address and password do not match.
 When \[Email Enumeration Protection\](https://cloud.google.com/identity-platform/docs/admin/email-enumeration-protection) is enabled, this method fails with "auth/invalid-credential" in case of an invalid email/password.

+This method is not supported on [Auth](./auth.auth.md#auth_interface) instances created with a [FirebaseServerApp](./app.firebaseserverapp.md#firebaseserverapp_interface)<!-- -->.

 Note: The user's password is NOT the password used to access the user's email account.
 The email address serves as a unique identifier for the user, and the password is used to access the user's account in your Firebase project.
 See also: [createUserWithEmailAndPassword()](./auth.md#createuserwithemailandpassword_21ad33b)<!-- -->.

-Note: This method is not supported on [Auth](./auth.auth.md#auth_interface) instances created with a [FirebaseServerApp](./app.firebaseserverapp.md#firebaseserverapp_interface)<!-- -->.

 <b>Signature:</b>